Quantum Scrambling and State Dependence of the Butterfly Velocity: Scrambling bounds the state dependence of the OTOC

 \subsection{Outline of proof in one dimension}

+The following gives an outline of the proof of (\ref{ineq:bfinal}).
+The logic is straightforward, but technical complications arise, for example, due to the fact that time evolution generates exponentially decaying tails in space for local operators, so one cannot assume that local operators have strictly finite support.
+These technical points are addressed in the appendices.

-To illustrate the idea of the proof, let $\rho = e^{- \beta H} / \tr\, e^{- \beta H}$ be a thermal state with inverse temperature $\beta$ and correlation length $\xi$.
+Let $\rho = e^{- \beta H} / \tr\, e^{- \beta H}$ be a thermal state with inverse temperature $\beta$ and correlation length $\xi$.
 The steps will be as follows: {\it (i)} Differentiate the OTOC with respect to the inverse temperature, {\it (ii)} show that the main contribution to this derivative is from operators inside the support of the commutator, and {\it (iii)} balance the growth of this contribution, due to the growing size of the commutator along a ray, with the growth or decay of the OTOC.
-We now outline these steps, details are given in Appendix \ref{app:proof}.\footnote{Readers are also referred to Appendix \ref{app:notation} and \ref{app:bound} for notations and necessary backgrounds.}
+We now outline these steps.

 \begin{enumerate}[(i)]

 \item {\it Temperature derivative of the OTOC.} Taking the derivative of the OTOC (\ref{def:OTOC}) with respect to the inverse temperature gives